CHRISTMAS TO COME

 Or we can recognize that the creation is waiting for the giant step forward in the war against evil, the casting down of Satan and his angels to the earth.
 We can set ourselves to be one of those who overcome the accuser.

 This still is not the end of lying and lawlessness.
-We read in the Book of Revelation about the rebellion at the end of the thousand-year Kingdom Age.
+We read in Revelation about the rebellion at the end of the thousand-year Kingdom Age.
 But it is, as I said, a massive victory in the war against evil.

 So let each one of us resolve to be one of the “brothers” who sacrifice our own lives so that the accuser may be forced down into the earth, there to await his incarceration in the Bottomless Pit.
 This will be our Christmas gift to mankind.